 A Legacy of Innovation: Timeline of Motorola history since 1928

 Since 1928, Motorola has been committed to innovation in communications and electronics.
 Our company has achieved many milestones in its 85-plus year history.
 We pioneered mobile communications in the 1930s with car radios and public safety networks.
 We made the equipment that carried the first words from the moon in 1969.
-In 1983 we led the communications revolution with the first commercial handheld cellular phone and system and introduced a handheld scanner which set the standard for the industry.
-Today, as a global industry leader, excellence in innovation continues to shape the future of the Motorola brand.
+In 1983 we led the communications revolution with the first commercial handheld cellular phone and system.
+Today, as a global industry leader, excellence in innovation continues to shape our future.

 1928: Founding of Company